MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Vital records in Montana are open to the public.
 However, access to a record primarily depends on the record type, the year the event occurred, and the requester's statutory right.
 Typically, informational copies of a record may be made available to interested members of the public.
 The Montana Vital Statistics Code only grants eligible persons access to certified copies, including the registrant, immediate family members, and persons with legal authorization or permission to access the record.

-What Information Do I Need to Search for Montana Vital Records Online?
+How Do I Search for Montana Vital Records Online?

 The Montana Department of Public Health and Human Services (DPHHS) provides an online record request service through which interested and eligible persons may order vital records.
 To request a vital record online, the requestor must provide all information required to process the record search, including: